 Your bathtub and shower are built with ABS, Fiberglass & Waterproof Vinyl material, similar to those in your home.
-Shower curtains are provided with the coach and must be used to prevent water from spilling onto the floor, possibly causing damage.
+Shower curtains are provided with the coach and must be used to prevent water from spilling onto the floor, causing potential damage.